Preface:

 Rule #1 follows directly from the theory of the previous chapters.

 Rule #1 For generation of DC voltage select a brushed DC motor or use a brushless EC motor with voltage rectifier.
-For the generation of AC voltage, select a brushless EC motor and connect 2 phases only.
-Hall sensors are not needed on brushless motors. |
+For the generation of AC voltage, select a brushless EC motor and connect 2 phases only. |

 Speed constant